 Think of your LinkedIn Profile as your professional portfolio.
 Utilize the project section on your LinkedIn profile for showcasing your work that is related to your profession.
 Upload media, presentations, and videos to showcase your projects, publications, course work, or volunteer experience.

 Reconnect with old colleagues and managers to receive references and endorsements.
 After sending connections to colleagues and managers, consider asking for a reference or endorsement.
 A reference is simply a professional recommendation featured at the bottom of your LinkedIn profile.
 An endorsement is a connection indicating that you excel in a particular skill.
 Both items help boost professionalism.

-Have you found yourself scrolling through job boards, applying to positions, and not hearing anything back during your job search even if you know how to create a LinkedIn profile in 2021?
+Have you found yourself scrolling through a job search, applying to positions, and not hearing anything back during your job search even if you know how to create a LinkedIn profile in 2021?
 Consider stepping away from the job boards and contact IT Resources, a career counselor specializing in the tech industry.

-IT Resources works year-round to provide the path for successful placements.
+IT Resources Corp works year-round to provide the path for successful placements.
 Our success is attributed to communication, patience, and expertise in matching people and positions.
 Contact us today to see how we can help you take the stress away from the holiday job hunt and find you your next opportunity.